Vishtasp Kairshasp Choksy: Early life and education

 Choksy completed his primary education from S. Thomas' Preparatory School, and then enrolled in the Colombo International School.
 As a teenager, Choksy decided to pursue law.
 He studied at Sri Lanka Law College.

 Career

 He started his career as a lawyer right after completing graduation from law school.
 He apprenticed with Romesh De Silva P.C. and started working with him after finishing college.
 Since 1993, Choksy has been practicing law, with a specialty in Civil Law.

 Awards

 Choksy is the recipient of The Merit Prize for Professional Ethics and Accountancy, 1993 and Mahapola Award Scholarship at the Sri Lanka Law College Entrance Examination.
-Over 25 years has had an active participation in The District Courts, Commercial High Courts, Civil Appellate High Courts, Court of Appeal and Supreme Court.
+Over 30 years has had an active participation in The District Courts, Commercial High Courts, Civil Appellate High Courts, Court of Appeal and Supreme Court.
 He specializes in handling commercial cases and has worked for a number of corporate clients.

 Family

 Choksy is married to Sirini Ratnayake, a Lawyer.
 The couple has three children, two daughters and one son.
 Choksy speaks fluent English and Sinhala.
 He is a Zoroastrian Parsee from ancient Persian descent.
+Choksy is a vegetarian because of his compassion for animals.